seanwhs/Tutorials/NextJS/Next-JS-Tutorial/Part3-Layouts.md

 >
 > **It is a persistent UI composition engine that constructs and preserves a hierarchical React component tree based on the current URL.**

-Once you understand this, you understand the philosophy behind the Next.js App Router.
+Once you understand this idea, you understand the philosophy behind modern Next.js.

----

-## Coming Up Next

-In Part 4, we'll explore:

-* `next/link`
-* client-side navigation
-* dynamic routes
-* route parameters
-* catch-all routes
-* prefetching
-* navigation performance
-* route transitions